Begoña Maestre

 Begoña Maestre (Baracaldo, August 1, 1978) is a Spanish actress.
 She has worked in television, film and theater.
-She stands out among other things for her participation in the series Amar en tiempos revueltos and Hospital Central.
+She is known for her participation in the series Amar en tiempos revueltos and Hospital Central.

 Biography

-Begoña has worked in all media, both in theater, television and cinema.
-As for theater, we have been able to see her on stage, playing different characters in plays such as Cyrano de Bergerac, Mujeres frente al espejo, Ana en el trópico, Kyrie, el nuevo europeo or Schubert.
+Begoña has worked in theater, television and cinema.
+In the theater, she has portrayed characters in plays such as Cyrano de Bergerac, Mujeres frente al espejo, Ana en el trópico, Kyrie, el nuevo europeo or Schubert.

-As for cinema, her debut was in 2003 with the short film Leni, by Luis García Gómez, in which Begoña played the main character, Leni.
+Her cinema debut was in 2003 with the short film Leni, by Luis García Gómez, in which Begoña played the main character, Leni.
 The following year, under the orders of Antonio Gárate, she shot the feature film Un año en la luna, in which she played the character of Esther, followed in 2006 by Alesio, directed by Gustavo Jiménez.

 Other films in her filmography are Cuestión de química, by Juan Moya, or Soy el solitario, where she plays Silvia Pereira.
 In 2011 she worked in the film Arriya, by Alberto Gorritiberea.
 The last film in which she has participated was the film of director Benito Zambrano, in 201, La voz dormida, based on a novel by Dulce Chacón and dealing with Franco's repression during the post-war period.

-On the small screen is where the actress has become better known.
-She has intervened occasionally, in single episodes, in some of the most successful series of our television, such as Paco y Veva, Hospital Central and El comisario, intervening in the latter series in 4 episodes.
+She has appeared in television series including single appearances in Paco y Veva, Hospital Central and El comisario, appearing in 4 episodes in the latter.

-She has also had fixed characters in several series, being part of the team of the same.
-Thus, in 2001 she worked in Ciudad-Sur, in the role of Isa, and in 2001 she joined the series Compañeros, in which she was Duna Belarde.
+She has also portrayed recurring characters in several series.
+In 2001 she worked in Ciudad-Sur, in the role of Isa, and also joined the series Compañeros, in which she was Duna Belarde.
 In 2004 she also worked in the thriller series Motivos personales, playing the character of Tania Acosta.

-In 2006 she was hired to act in the soap opera Amar en tiempos revueltos, where she gained great popularity with her role as Carlota Domínguez, the mystical and puritanical sister of Elisa.
+In 2006, she was hired to act in the soap opera Amar en tiempos revueltos, where she played the role of Carlota Domínguez, the mystical and puritanical sister of Elisa.

-In 2009 she joined the team of the series Hospital Central where she had already participated in an episode, but now with a fixed character, Raquel Castaño.
+In 2009, she joined the cast of Hospital Central (where she had previously acted in a single episode), as the recurring character Raquel Castaño.
 In 2014 she joined the cast of Chiringuito de Pepe.
-Between 2019 and 2020 she is part of the series Mercado Central of TVE playing Celia Mendoza, a widowed and enterprising mother.
+Between 2019 and 2020 she was part of the series Mercado Central of TVE playing Celia Mendoza, a widowed and enterprising mother.